asaslam1541/LifeAssure_Blockchain/README.md

 - Compile contract on Remix IDE.

-- Connec to MetaMask and Deploy contract
+- Connect to MetaMask and Deploy contract

 - Insert Customer information.